 Before you make a big financial decision, like buying a certain model car or applying for a mortgage, you want to know you’re getting a good deal.
 You want the benefits of your purchase to outweigh—or at least match—the costs.
 You want to make sure that whatever you’re considering buying is worth the money you’re paying, and the time you’re putting into the process.

 Deciding to pursue a graduate education is no different.
 If you’re considering earning a Master of Science in Computer Science (MS in CS), you want to know it’s the right choice for you, and before you get halfway through the program.
 You’ve probably found yourself asking a lot of questions about the types of job titles that are common for graduates, the kind of money you’ll earn with your degree, the skills a program can equip you with, and the work it will allow you to perform.
+Perhaps you’re even wondering if you can even enroll in a program without a background in computer science.

 Ultimately, you are asking all of these questions to help you decide: Is earning a master’s degree in computer science worth the investment of time, money, and effort that you will have to put into earning it?